Alexis Vega (Mexican footballer): Guadalajara

-On 8 December 2018 it was announced that Vega was joining Guadalajara for a reported $9 million, making his transfer one of the most expensive in the history of the club.
+On 8 December 2018, Vega joined Guadalajara for a reported fee of US$9 million, making his transfer one of the most expensive in the club's history.

-After playing six games without any goals and going three straight games without any wins on 16 February 2019 Vega managed to score 3 goals in the 3–0 victory against town rivals Atlas, his first career hat-trick.
+After playing six games without any goals and going three straight games without any wins, on 16 February 2019, Vega managed to score 3 goals in the 3–0 victory against town rivals Atlas, his first career hat-trick.

-Prior to the start of the 2021–22 season, Vega was given the number 10 jersey.
+Prior to the start of the Apertura 2021, Vega was given the number 10 jersey.
+In May 2022, Vega extended his contract until 2024, becoming the highest paid player in the club's history.

+Return to Toluca

+On 17 January 2024, Vega's repeated disciplinary issues at Guadalajara led to his transfer to Toluca.

+On 8 March 2025, after trailing behind two goals against Necaxa, Vega scored a hat-trick, finishing the match at 5–2.
+Vega helped Toluca to win the Clausura 2025 league title, contributing an assist and a goal via penalty kick in the finals against América, for an aggregate 2–0 victory.
+At the end of the season, he was the team's top scorer with 13 goals and 11 assists.
+He was included in the tournament's best XI and was awarded Best Attacking Midfielder and Goal of the Year by the league.

 International career

 Youth

 Vega was called up by Jaime Lozano to participate at the 2020 CONCACAF Olympic Qualifying Championship, scoring one goal in five appearances, where Mexico won the competition.
 He was awarded the Golden Ball for best player and included in the tournament's Best XI.
 He was subsequently called up to participate in the 2020 Summer Olympics.
-Vega won the bronze medal with the Olympic team.
+Vega scored Mexico's final goal in a 3–1 victory over Olympic hosts, Japan, as they won the third-place match to win the bronze medal.

 Senior

-Vega made his senior national team debut on 26 March 2019 under Gerardo Martino in a friendly against Paraguay, as a 78th-minute substitute for Javier Hernández.
+Vega made his senior national team debut on 26 March 2019, under Gerardo Martino in a friendly against Paraguay, as a 78th-minute substitute for Javier Hernández.

 In May 2019, Vega was included in the provisional 2019 CONCACAF Gold Cup roster and was subsequently included in the final list.
 In the first group stage match against Cuba, he would score his first goal with the national team in a 7–0 thrashing.
 Mexico would go on to win the tournament.

-In October 2022, Vega was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster.
+In November 2022, he was included in the 26-man roster for that year's edition of the World Cup.

+In June 2025, Vega was included in Mexico's roster for the Gold Cup.
+In the quarter-finals match against Saudi Arabia, he would score the first goal of the match in an eventual 2–0 victory.